 HOURS NOTES

-3 HIST 4203 History of Mathematics MATH 2
+3 HIST/ 4203 History of Mathematics MATH 2

 3 Mathematics elective 2 & 3

 3 Fine Arts/Humanities/Social Sciences requirement 1

 3 Additional degree requirement 4

 3 Additional degree requirement 4

 HOURS NOTES

 2 MATH 4992 Senior Project 2

 3 Mathematics elective 2 & 3

 3 Additional degree requirement 4

 3 Additional degree requirement 4

-3 Additional degree requirement 4
+2 Additional degree requirement 4

-- 1. General Education Core Requirements, see Graduation Requirements section of this catalog. - 2.
-These courses are used to determine major courses in residency, see Graduation Requirements in this catalog.
+1. General Education Core Requirements, see Graduation Requirements section of this catalog.

-- Mathematics electives, nine hours.
+- 2. These courses are used to determine major courses in residency, see Graduation Requirements in this catalog. - 3.
+Mathematics electives, nine hours.
 Select from upper-level MATH courses (maximum of three hours from MATH 3800 series).
 Consult with faculty advisor. - 4.
-Additional degree requirements, 27 hours.
-At least 18 hours of a minor and electives as needed to total 120 hours.
+Additional degree requirements, 26 hours.
+Must complete a minor with at least 18 hours and electives as needed to total 120 hours.
 Consult with faculty advisor.
-Must select courses to ensure completion of 40 upper level hours required for graduation. - 5.
+Must select courses to ensure completion of 40 upper-level hours required for graduation. - 5.
 Prior to graduation, students must demonstrate competency in financial literacy by satisfactory completion of FIN 1521 (or approved substitution) with a grade of C or better, or a score of 70% or more on a challenge exam for FIN 1521.